 Why this proposal will make a difference in the lives of students of all ages across Michigan, or a significant subgroup (by age, background, economic status, and/or region, etc.) of students in Michigan:

 There are 5,660 DACA recipients as of July 31st, 2018 residing in the state of Michigan.
 It is estimated that there are at least 15,000 eligible-DACA recipients within the state, but less than half are enrolled in the program as high fees to apply and the short two-year deal make it an economic burden to many of whom are economically disadvantaged.
-Mexican, El Salvadorian , Guatemalan, and Honduran are the four nationalities that make up the most DACA recipients within the United States.
-Most kids were brought to America by their parents at a young age who were escaping violence or seeking better economic opportunities.
-In Michigan, DACA recipients tend to be located in urban regions and low-socioeconomic communities.
-Securing in-state tuition for these individuals will help them break that economic burden and reach for the American Dream that their parents sought after.
+Since the program was rescinded in 2017 by the Trump Administration, all enrollees will finish out their two-year status and return to undocumented status thereafter.
+Since most kids were brought to America by their parents at a young age trying to escape violence or seek better economic opportunities, their status as DACA recipients ensured that they were protected from deportation so long that they followed the requirements, one being no criminal record.
+As active members in many of Michigan’s communities, undocumented students should have the right to attend a higher institution at an affordable price.
+In Michigan, securing in-state tuition for these Dreamers will help them break that economic burden and reach for the American Dream that their parents sought after.

 How and where did you learn about the issues underlying your proposal?

 - The Michigan League for Public Policy issued the The Benefits of Deferred Action for Childhood Arrivals (DACA) on Immigrants in Michigan in December 2017

 - One Michigan, an Immigrant support group in Michigan that helps DACA students manage education planning and advises students where to apply for college.

 How has your service activity influenced your thinking about this proposal?